samdorrell/front-end-technical-task/README.md

 # Front End Technical Task

 Please find included assets for each respective technical task.
-We reccomend forking this repo.
+We reccomend forking this repo or sending us a link to a codepen (http://codepen.io/).

 We don't expect everything to be a perfect match.
 It's open book, feel free to hit Google but be prepared to explain your solution.